 In any event, irrespective of the outcome of the proceedings, the court may order one of the parties that by its conduct breached its duty of loyalty and probity in the same proceedings to reimburse to the other party the costs borne as a consequence of the same proceedings.

-As a matter of fact, courts frequently deem it not appropriate for a company to recover costs against losing individuals.
+Courts frequently deem it not appropriate for a company to recover costs against losing individuals.

 SOURCES OF LAW

 Product liability statutes

 19 | Is there a statute that governs product liability litigation?